gchang12/Learn-Vim/ch08_registers.md

 ## Register Operators

-To use registers, you need to first store them with operators.
-Here are some operators that store values to registers:
+To use registers, you need to first populate them with operators.
+Here are some operators that store values into registers:

 ```
 y    Yank (copy)